kapyar/custom-spring/README.md

 # AdvancedJavaReflectionAndCustomFramework

-Code for upcoming Advanced Java: Reflection and Custom Framework tutorial video.
+Code for Advanced Java: Reflection and Custom Framework tutorial video available at: https://www.youtube.com/watch?v=VpsNnSGaDoQ.

 The project provides an example of custom Spring-like framework capable of parsing XML-configuration file and instantiating configured beans.
 It als provides an example of custom annotation (@Autowiring) used to annotate fields which must be instantiated